 Fewer people have served as President of the United States as have served in any given year in the United States Senate.
 Presidents serve a four-year term and can be re-elected for one more term before they must leave office.
 The original Constitution placed no limits on the number of consecutive terms a president could serve.
 Franklin Roosevelt was elected in 1932, 1936, 1940, and 1944.
 In 1951, the Twenty-second Amendment came into effect.
 It states that “No person shall be elected to the office of the President more than twice, and no person who has held the office of President, or acted as President, for more than two years of a term to which some other person was elected President shall be elected to the office of the President more than once.”
 Thomas Jefferson would have liked the Twenty-second Amendment, for he wrote to James Madison from Paris after reading a copy of the Constitution and complained that it lacked what he called “rotation in office, and most particularly in the case of the President.”
 He worried that if we didn’t have term limits for the president, other nations would interfere in our political processes to keep someone in the presidency who served their interests rather than those of the American people.
 (3)

 As of this writing, all American presidents have been men.
 Hillary Clinton came close to becoming the first female president in 2016, when she won the popular vote but lost the electoral college tally.
-All American presidents except Barack Obama have been white.
+All American presidents except Barack Obama have been White.
 Common occupations before becoming president include lawyer, U.S. senator, vice president, and state governor.
 About half of U.S. presidents have served in the military at some point in their life.
-Donald Trump is the only modern president never to have either served in the military or held any elected or appointed office before becoming president.
+Donald Trump was the only modern president never to have either served in the military or held any elected or appointed office before becoming president.
 Woodrow Wilson was the only political scientist professor ever to have been elected president.

 When referring to the president, the Constitution uses “he” throughout and places few requirements on who can serve.
 At the time the Constitution was adopted, it said the president must be “a natural born citizen, or a citizen of the United States”; the president must have been a resident of the United States for at least fourteen years before assuming office; and the president must be at least thirty-five-years-old.
 When William McKinley was assassinated, Theodore Roosevelt became the youngest president at only forty-two-years-old, and John F. Kennedy was the youngest elected president at forty-three-years-old.